LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 - this operation is IO bound, and you don't need much CPU or memory locally

 In case you use the local machine for computing the embeddings than the problem is different:
-- you need machines with GPUs to compute the embeddings
+- you need machines with powerful CPUs or GPUs to compute the embeddings
 - you may want to scale horizontally to increase the throughput

 With LangStream, thanks to the streaming bus and to Kubernetes you can tune your pipeline and application at runtime and address all of the problems above: